maxzheng/great-life-guide/README.md

 Essential Skills
 ================

+Skills enable you to realize your vision, mission, and goals.
 Everything that you do is a skill.
 A skill can be improved with training.
 Some skills are more useful than others and the most useful ones are essential to master.

 It's not enough to train the body or mind, but both are required to get optimal performance as they interdepend on each other.
 Training is not easy and doesn't necessarily feel good, so **perseverance is required** and is what differentiates those that can master the skill and those that don't.
 Everything becomes easier and better as training progresses and momentum picks up.